KronicDeth/intellij-elixir/README.md

 ##### Module Attribute

 1. Place the cursor over the `@module_attribute` usage or declaration.
 2. Active the Rename Refactoring action with one of the following: a.
     i.
 Right-click the module attribute
+    ii.
+Select Refactoring from the context menu iii.
+Select "Rename..." from the Refactoring submenu
+  b. `Shift+F6`
+3. Edit the name inline and have the declaration and usages update.

+##### Parameters and Variables

+1. Place the cursor over the parameter or variable usage or declaration
+2. Active the Rename Refactoring action with one of the following: a.
+    i.
+Right-click the module attribute